-22. Article 5 details matters which are the functions solely of the Audit Committee and includes negotiating and agreeing the Statutory Audit fee, the initiation

-- and supervision of Competitive Tender Processes and making recommendations to the board of directors regarding Auditor Appointment. - 23.
+- 23. Article 5 details matters which are the functions solely of the Audit Committee and includes negotiating and agreeing the Statutory Audit fee, the initiation and supervision of Competitive Tender Processes and making recommendations to the board of directors regarding Auditor Appointment. - 24.
 The Audit Committee is also responsible for authorising the Incumbent Auditor to conduct Non-Audit Services prior to the commencement of those services.
-However, as this may place a disproportionate/unnecessary burden on the Audit Committee, it may set a policy for the pre-approval of Non-Audit Services including setting a threshold for low-value Non-Audit Service engagements.
+As this may place a disproportionate/unnecessary burden on the Audit Committee, it may set a policy for the pre-approval of Non-Audit Services including setting a threshold for low-value Non-Audit Service engagements.
+As with the provisions of the Order generally, the CMA will consider from time to time whether this provision should be varied or revoked in light of a change of circumstances.